theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-05-24-konami-cljsjs-how-to.md

 The library exposes only one variable which is an easter egg constructor.
 It accepts only one parameter, a function that will be called when the Konami code is inputted.
-The function represent the easter egg itself and it can do whatever is needed.
+The function represents the easter egg itself and it can do whatever is needed.

 Hello world example is to display a message: